 - RPG—a for-profit company—owns and operates three power generating plants with two dams in Renfrew, and three control dams on Round Lake, Golden Lake, and Lake Clear.
 They are all part of the Bonnechere River system.

 - RPG will repay its $24.7 million loan required to construct the Thomas Low Generating Station and repair the Upper Dam with revenues generated by the new long-term contract with the Independent Electricity System Operator.
 RPG’s bylaws require the Corporation of the Town to act as guarantor of the loan.
 The term of the loan is 20 years.

 - An annual dividend payment to the Town will be determined in 2016 once the new generation facilities have been operational for a full year.

 What do the RPG Board of Directors do?

-The three-member Board of Directors is responsible for overseeing the management of RPG and is guided by several key objectives:
+The Board of Directors are responsible for overseeing the management of RPG and is guided by several key objectives:

 - RPG makes sure there is enough water upstream to supply the Town of Renfrew’s water treatment plant, and downstream for the sewage treatment plant

 - As a for-profit entity, to produce and sell clean, reliable hydroelectricity